fabiooperti/Fabio-Operti---Data-analytics-project/SQL project/Sales analysis/SQL scripts.md

 ![image](https://github.com/fabiooperti/Fabio-Operti---Data-analytics-project/assets/170554271/56be4037-8f70-4871-a9fb-400ec6d45c00)

-### Let's focus on the products - How many unique products have we sold so far and in which quantities?
+### Let's now get some insights on our products - How many unique products have we sold so far and in which quantities?
 ```
 SELECT COUNT(DISTINCT ProductID) AS TotUniqueProducts,
        SUM(Quantity) AS TotQuantitySold